How to Find Native Plants for Your Property

 But I would not only include native plants in the guild.
-While I highly recommend planting native plants, you also need to grow food for your family.
+While I highly recommend planting native plants, it's also important to grow food for your family and community.
 Instead, go for a balance between native and non-native plants.

 Here is what my final plant list for this guild would be (all the native plants were found using the Audubon’s database):